 After a 6-month free trial, students can get all of the benefits of Amazon Prime at a 50% discount.

 Students also opt for a monthly subscription – handy if you go home for the summer where your parents already have Prime.

 Qualifying customers with EBT cards can sign up for Amazon Prime at a reduced rate that works out to $71.88 over the course of a year.
 All of the usual Prime benefits are included.

 Amazon Prime’s oldest and possibly most famous benefit is free 2-day shipping for Prime items.
 Depending on where you live and object availability, that can sometimes be reduced to one day.

-But my favorite Prime shipping perk is the ability to opt for no-rush shipping in exchange for credits, usually for Prime Pantry or digital downloads.
+But my favorite Prime shipping perk is the ability to opt for No-Rush Shipping in exchange for credits, usually for digital downloads.
 I like to collect digital credits to use towards movie rentals.
 You can even game this a little by placing separate no-rush orders for individual items.
 The best part is that your orders often will arrive within the 2-day window anyway.

 Here’s a screenshot of what the No-Rush Shipping credit looks like.

 Prime Now offers 2-hour delivery times on certain items in select markets.
 Certain city-dwellers (I tested a Chicago zip code) can enjoy 2-hour delivery on things like cleaning products, batteries, baby wipes, and more.
 Those in Chicago can also shop local grocery or Whole Foods using Prime Now.